 On all of the above issues there is a surprising amount of unanimity among the Bangladeshi and Indonesian policymakers and other aid constituencies.
-In particular, they all agree that much of Japanese aid is donor driven , beginning with identification of projects and programs.
+In particular, they all agree that much of Japanese aid is donor- driven, beginning with identification of projects and programs.
 In their view, the design, implementation and monitoring are also one-sided.

 In terms of the quality and appropriateness of technical experts, these show wide variations.
 Over time, the quality has improved.
 Also, as Japanese universities and training institutes pay more attention to the training of development professionals and devise improved curricula, the sought-after quality-improvement seems to be taking place.
-Young Japanese who learn Asian languages and culture seem to be better appreciated and are probably more effective actually, than are those with simply advanced academic training from western institutions without the cultural assets.
+Young Japanese who learn Asian languages and culture seem to be better appreciated and are probably more effective actually than are those with simply advanced academic training from western institutions without the cultural assets.
 While it is desirable to have these Japanese experts who have the requisite technical skills and cultural sensitivities, a sense of partnership with the local experts seems to be missing.
 The ideal should, therefore, be a mix of rigorous technical training and cross-cultural sensitivity geared towards building a permanent partnership in development.

 Finally, I want to discuss the merits and actual policy emphasis on such efforts as the promotion of technology substitution, technology transfer, and institution building.
 Here, neither Japan nor any other donor gets high marks.
-At the same time, my own views, based on discussions in Asia, are that Japan, in spite of, a history of aggression, in Southeast Asia, is perceived as potentially more capable of accomplishing these goals.
+At the same time, my own views, based on discussions in Asia, are that Japan, in spite of a history of aggression in Southeast Asia, is perceived as potentially more capable of accomplishing these goals than are the other donors.
 In South Asia, particularly, India and Bangladesh, there is much goodwill among the policy elite and at the popular level for Japan.
-Although the political history is complex, Subhash Bose and the Indian National Army were supported by Japan in their sincere and self-sacrificing revolutionary war for independence against British imperialism.
-Culturally also, the links through Buddhism and other elements still find a warm echo in the hearts of the people even after so many centuries.
+Although the political history is complex, there is a positive historical memory also based on such facts as the acknowledgement that Subhash Chandra Bose and the Indian National Army were supported by Japan in their sincere and self-sacrificing revolutionary war for independence against British imperialism.
+However, there is still a perception in China in particular that the Japanese government has not dealt with the war crimes in a satisfactory fashion; but this does not seem to be as sharply felt or as tenaciously held in Southeast Asia.

+Culturally also, the links through Buddhism and other elements still find a warm echo in the hearts of the people in both South and Southeast Asia even after so many centuries.
 If Japan shows sincere commitment to transfer technology, help build institutions of popular participation, and a genuine interest in transferring skills in a credible way, it can easily establish itself as the most helpful donor in South and Southeast Asia.
+Moving in this direction indeed will be the more general move towards optimality as distinguished from the technical discussion and the formal move towards optimality within the bounded rationality model in the appendix.

-5. Conclusions:
+6. Conclusions: